George-Ogden/linter/README.md

   --include INCLUDE  Comma separated list of rules to include (defaults to all rules).
 ```

+While it tries to keep the formatting as consistent as possible, consider using an additional formatter, such as [Ruff](https://github.com/astral-sh/ruff).

 ### Pre-Commit

 This is available as a pre-commit hook!